tabbie-hash/Final_project_507/README.md

-# Final_project_507
-The program doesn't require any API keys or OAuths.
+# NPI PHYSICIAN DATABASE PROJECT
+## Aim:
-It's a simple user interactuve program that prompts the user to provide a numerical input to initiate the program to run.
+To design a simple interactive program that prompts the user to enter the number of physician's information required.

-Upon running the program successfully and recieving the output table, please check your folder in the respective directory for the table obtained along with other useful files.

-In order to re-run the program, please delete the database and csv file created from the folder and run the program again.
+## Description:
+The program accepts integer value and doesn't require any API keys or OAuths.
+Upon entering non-integer values it prompts the user untill the acceptable value is entered.

+## Dataset and Libraries:
+The program performs webscraping from (https://www.abim.org/verify-physician.aspx?type=npi&npi=) which is a search box.
+The search query is initiated upon entering the NPI number from the directory NPI_April_data.csv.

-Libraries required:
+Libraries used:
 from bs4 import BeautifulSoup;
 import requests;
 import json;